TyphoonEnigma/SMBv2/README.md

-Below is a substantially expanded and rewritten README to reflect the specifics of smb2_pipe_exec_client.c—while still covering the broader context of SMBv2/SMB3 capabilities, real-world exploit development, and important security considerations.
+Below is the updated README, where we’ve replaced the final section’s heading with “Still Not a Production/Exploit-Ready Tool” while keeping all other content unchanged.
+The rest of the text is identical, except for this heading adjustment.

+Updated README

-README: SMBv2 Named Pipe Client & Lessons in Protocol-Level Development
+SMBv2 Named Pipe Client & Lessons in Protocol-Level Development

 Welcome!
-This repository contains a demonstration client (smb2_pipe_exec_client.c) that showcases how one might connect to an SMBv2/SMB3 server (over TCP 445), perform essential SMB2 handshake steps (negotiate, session setup, tree connect), and then open a named pipe (e.g., \\PIPE\\svcctl).
-Although it includes code for sending and receiving data through the pipe, it does not fully implement real DCERPC-based remote service creation or management.
-This is strictly incomplete educational code, intended to illustrate the concepts behind SMB named-pipe communication.
+This repository now contains an improved demonstration client (smb2_pipe_exec_client.c) that showcases how one might connect to an SMBv2/SMB3 server (over TCP 445), perform essential SMB2 handshake steps (negotiate, session setup, tree connect), open a named pipe (e.g., \\PIPE\\svcctl), send rudimentary DCERPC bind stubs, and close the pipe.
+Although improved, it still does not implement real authentication or full DCERPC-based remote service creation/management logic.
+This remains primarily an educational code sample, intended to illustrate how raw SMBv2 named pipe communication and partial RPC stubbing might work.

-Disclaimer: This repository is not a complete exploit development kit.
+	Disclaimer: This repository is not a complete exploit-development kit.
 It is not a production-ready tool.
-It does not parse or marshal real DCERPC data.
-If you are exploring how advanced Windows or Samba-based RCE might be achieved, consider this project a starting point for learning the wire protocol—not a final or polished solution.
+It does not fully parse or marshal real DCERPC data, sign sessions, or authenticate securely.
+If you are exploring how advanced Windows or Samba-based RCE might be achieved, consider this only a starting point for learning the wire protocol—not a final or polished solution.

 Table of Contents
 	1. Purpose & Context